fukurosan/kiwicomponents/docs/css.md

 ## Button

-By enabling button styles your buttons will automatically look like \<kiwi-button> elements.
-Your buttons can be configured similarly, but using css classes instead of element attributes.
+By enabling button styles your buttons will automatically look better.
+Your buttons can be configured using css classes.

--   type="primary" becomes class="type-primary"
+-   Set the type using these classes: .type-primary .type-secondary .type-neutral .type-success .type-warning .type-info .type-error
--   fill="light" becomes class="fill-light"
+-   You can set the color combinations using these classes: .fill-solid .fill-light .fill-none
--   useanimation="" becomes class="useanimation"
+-   To get a cooler hover animation use .useanimation

-You can also apply the attribute role="button" to links to make them look like buttons too.
+You can apply the attribute role="button" to \<a> links to make them look like buttons too.

 Example: